mzattera/v4j/docs/003/index.md

 <a id="Note5">**{5}**</a> After publishing [note 009](../009), I decided to remove the zodiac pages (former "ZZ" cluster) from this list of clusters,
 since there is no much evidence their cluster is better formed than Cosmological or Astronomical ones.

+<a id="Note6">**{6}**</a> [CURRIER (1976)](../biblio.md) contains this comment:
+"The Newbold foliation indicates that the Biological Section extends through ff 85-86 and it would appear from the illustrations that the Pharmaceutical Section does not begin until f 87.
+However, frequency counts before and after the break at f 84/f 85 indicate a change from Biological material to something else.".

 ---

 [**<< Home**](..)